France, Germany push for 'Robin Hood' tax, seen falling short of early goal

 Resurrecting an idea first conceived by U.S. economist James Tobin more than 40 years ago is symbolically important in showing that politicians, many of whom have been accused of fumbled their way through the crisis, were tackling the banks blamed for causing it.

-As ministers met in Brussels, activists in favor of a 'Robin Hood tax' - after the British "outlaw" who was said to rob the rich to give to the poor - acted out a boxing match to symbolize the fight over the levy.
+As ministers met in Brussels, activists in favour of a 'Robin Hood tax' - after the British "outlaw" who was said to rob the rich to give to the poor - acted out a boxing match to symbolise the fight over the levy.

 In one corner, an activist dressed in green and wearing a quiver of arrows pretended to knock out his opponent who was dressed as a banker in a suit.